What does “kareshi” mean in Japanese?

 - kareshi – 彼氏 (かれし) : a noun meaning ‘boyfriend’ in Japanese.

-Native speakers use this noun to refer to a person with whom a woman is dating or in an intimate relationship.
-So, its usage is similar to that of the English noun, “boyfriend”, I think.
+Native speakers use this noun to refer to someone with whom a woman is dating or in an intimate relationship.
+So, it works in more or less the same way as the English noun, “boyfriend”, does.

 The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “kareshi” consists of the following two characters:
+The kanji expression of “kareshi” consists of the following two kanji characters:

 - 彼 : a kanji character widely used as a pronoun meaning ‘he’.
 This can also be used to refer to something not close to the speaker.